ziap/ziap.github.io/content/blog/sin-approx/index.md

 1. Chebyshev approximation is better, I indeed managed to reach the saturation point faster, at the cost of the quality of the saturation point.

-2. The zig-zag shape of the graph indicates that significant drop of error occurs when a new even-degree polynomial is reached.
+2. The zigzag shape of the graph indicates that significant drops in error occurs when a new even-degree polynomial is reached.

-Remember that I'm optimizing for maximum error, not average error, so an approximation technique that distribute the error more evenly is advantagous.
+Remember that I'm optimizing for maximum error, not average error, so an approximation technique that distributes the error more evenly is advantageous.
-However, both problem above are the result of the unexploited symmetry of sine.
-An n-degree Chebyshev polynomial requires n - 1 Horner's iteration, while for the truncated Taylor series it's n / 2 - 1.
-Less arithmetic operations means less accumulating error, which explains why the saturated error of the Chebyshev approximation is so bad.
-Similarly, odd-degree polynomials doesn't add much because the extra term that makes the function odd can't capture the even features of the function in the input range.
+However, both problems above are the result of the unexploited symmetry of sine.
+An n-degree Chebyshev polynomial requires n - 1 Horner's iteration, while for the truncated Taylor series, it's n / 2 - 1.
+Less arithmetic operations mean less accumulating error, which explains why the saturated error of the Chebyshev approximation is so bad.
+Similarly, odd-degree polynomials don't add much because the extra term that makes the function odd can't capture the even features of the function in the input range.

 ### Optimizing Chebyshev approximation

-So in order to optimize the Chebyshev polynomials I had to make them either even or odd.
+So in order to optimize the Chebyshev polynomials, I had to make them either even or odd.
 If you have a general polynomial P(x), you can turn it into an even function by evaluating it at x^2 instead of x, giving P(x^2).
-So I generated Chebyshev approximations for sin(π√x) and evaluate it like the Taylor series.
+So I generated Chebyshev approximations for sin(π√x) and evaluated it like the Taylor series.

 But there's a problem, sin(πx) is not even around 0, so the Chebyshev polynomials struggles to fit the function.
-To remedy this I had to shift the function by 0.5 similarly to the Taylor polynomials, so this is essentially truncated Taylor series with a different set of coefficients.
-Shifting the function, we get the equality:
+To remedy this I had to shift the function by 0.5 similarly to the Taylor polynomials, so this is essentially a truncated Taylor series with a different set of coefficients.
+By shifting the function, we get the equality:

 ```